-The Hotel Management programme focuses on the operations of individual organisations and will sensitize students to functional units within organisations such as food and beverage, rooms division, meetings and conventions, and resort activities such as entertainment.
+The Hotel Management programme focuses on the operations of hospitality organisations and will sensitize students to functional units within organisations such as food and beverage, rooms division, meetings and conventions, and resort activities such as entertainment.

 - 1. ECON1000: Principles of Economics I - 2.
-ACCT1003: Introduction to Cost and Management Accounting - FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines - 4.
+ACCT1003: Introduction to Cost and Management Accounting - FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines (Year long - 6 credits) - 4.
 FOUN1101: Caribbean Civilization - 5.
 FOUN1201: Science, Medicine and Technology in Society - ECON1003: Mathematics for Social Sciences I or ECON1004: Mathematics for Social Sciences II - 7.
 ECON1005: Introduction to Statistics - 8.
 HOSP1000: Introduction to Tourism and Hospitality - 9.
-PSYC1002: Introduction to Industrial & Organizational Psychology - 10.
-SOCI1001: Introduction to Social Research MGMT1424: Internship (Summer)
+PSYC1002: Introduction to Industrial & Organizational Psychology - SOCI1001: Introduction to Social Research Plus MGMT1424: Internship (0 credit) - (Summer)